mne-tools/mne-python/doc/source/manual/sampledata.rst

 ##################

 Go to directory ``$SAMPLE/MEG/sample`` .
-With help of Section 4.13, familiarize yourself with the averaging script ``audvis.ave`` .
+With help of :ref:`CACBBDGC`, familiarize yourself with the averaging script ``audvis.ave`` .

 Using the averaging script interactively